decentrawise/tagus/readme.md

 ### The Problem

-Most of the time the providers of some product or service have to rely on third-party services to share their works, get requests, schedule deliveries or pickups and finally the payment processor or bank that all together cause extreme friction on this process that should be easy to accomplish.
-The QTUM blockchain is ideal to implement this workflow and remove all this friction.
+Most of the times, product or service providers need to rely on third-party services (suppliers, transports, orders, etc) to have their job done.
+In the end, the client needs to be satisfied, but also the provider needs to be happy.
+A lot can happen along this line, like misunderstandings, payment delays and sometimes, even no payments at all.
+QTum blockchain is a great platform to bring some agility and peace of mind to this workflow.

 ### The Solution

-TagUs is a system to facilitate local trust-less business activities between neighbors or more distant people, preventing abuse or payment issues.
+TagUs makes your life a lot easier by making sure your business and your relations go smoothly, preventing abusive commercial relations and payment issues.
-Also, it will allow in the future for the providers to get funding for their projects from the crowd, by selling futures over their productions...
+In the future, we want to enable funding for providers, so they can develop their projects, selling futures over their products.

+### What TagUs offers

+* Smart-contracts that guarantee smooth trading of products and services to everybody from the provider to the consumer
+* Exposure to the providers by displaying them on searches
+* Search engine connects local providers to local consumers
+* Search and notification facilities for everyone who wants to know about a service or product
+* Allow to make product or service reservations (secure the product until I get there or order it home)
+* Allow consumers to invest on new future product developments in the area

 ### The Technology